Companies Act (2022 Revision) of the Cayman Islands (the “Law“).

 - the Transferring Entity is able to pay its debts as they fall due;

-- the application for De-registration BWOC is bona fide and not intended to defraud existing creditors of the Transferring Entity;
+- the application for registration is bona fide and not intended to defraud existing creditors of the Transferring Entity;

-- any consent or approval to the De-registration BWOC required by any contract or undertaking entered into or given by the Transferrings Entity has been obtained, released or waived, as the case may be;
+- any consent or approval to the transfer required by any contract or undertaking entered into or given by the Transferring Entity has been obtained, released or waived, as the case may be;

-- the De-registration BWOC is permitted by and has been approved in accordance with the memorandum and articles of association
+- the transfer is permitted by and has been approved in accordance with the charter documents of the Transferring Entity;

-- the laws of the relevant jurisdiction with respect to the De-registration BWOC have been or will be complied with; and
+- the laws of the relevant jurisdiction with respect to transfer have been or will be complied with; and

 - create a new legal entity;